Faculty - Professor

 Teaching interests include in Earth Systems, soils and landforms, field methods, and Quaternary landscapes/environments.

-Züst, F., D. Dahms, Purves, R., Egli, M. (In preparation - Aug 2013) Surface reconstruction and derivation of erosion rates over several glaciations (1 Ma) in an alpine setting.
+Züst, F., D. Dahms, Purves, R., Egli, M. (In press) Surface reconstruction and Quaternary geomorphic development of Sinks Canyon, Wyoming.
+(Geomorphology)

 Egli, M., D. Dahms, K. Norton, (2014).
 Soil production rates on silicate parent material in high-mountains: Different approaches – different results?
 Geoderma 213: 320-333.

 Dahms, D., F. Favilli, R. Krebs, M. Egli (2012).
 Soil weathering and accumulation rates of oxylate-extractable phases derived from alpine chronosequences of up to 1Ma in age.
 Geomorphology, 151-152: 99-113, doi:10.1016/j.geomorph.2012.01.021.

 Egli, M., F. Favilli, R. Krebs, B. Pichler, D. Dahms (2012).
 Soil organic carbon and nitrogen accumulation rates in cold and alpine environments over 1 Ma.
 Geoderma 183-184: 109-123; doi:10.1016/j.geoderma.2012.03.017.